kilojoules/cnn-occlusion-robustness/README.md

 #### `plot-training-curves`
 Generates plots of training and validation loss/accuracy over epochs for each trained model.
 This is useful for diagnosing issues like overfitting or poor convergence.

-*Example: Generate plots for all models and save them to the analysis directory:*
+**Example**: Generate plots for all models and save them to the analysis directory:*
 ```bash
 plot-training-curves \
     --results-dir results/models/ \